Friday, February 24, 2012

 How can you help?

 Begin in your neighborhood, as Joy does.
-Look for opportunities to give toiletries and essentials, or volunteer in a teen sLinkhelter.
+Look for opportunities to give toiletries and essentials, or volunteer in a teen shelter.
 If you have a friend in trouble, you may be more important than you know.
 Encourage your friend to find help.
 True friendship shines through adversity, and there is hope on the other side.

 ---